atreyasha/dotfiles/develop.md

     1.  reduce size of `personal` directory to keep only important data

-    2.  optimize an elegant and portable backup scheduling of the `personal` directory, perhaps using systemd timers with a script that has a failsafe in case of missing drives etc.
+    2.  optimize an elegant backup workflow of the `personal` directory with a script, possibly in the private repository

     3.  think of possible failures with wrong drive -\> perhaps would be good to have a reminder own notes instead of an automatic backup